Disclosure: This article may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 A Husband’s Needs: Sexual Fulfillment, Admiration, An Attractive Spouse, Domestic Support

-Please tell me I’m not the only one who see’s something wrong with this.
+Please tell me I’m not the only one who can see something wrong with this?
 When I clicked through to find out more about the article, it was about how to ‘affair proof’ your marriage.
 I’ll just let that sink in for a minute.

 In a world where women are shamed for standing up for what they want, where growing our self esteem is challenging and we fight for equality, how on earth is something like this actually still being shared?
 Not only that, but men are shamed for being emotional, overly connected and too ‘feminine’ as well.
 Something like this puts us squarely back in the 1950’s!

 But here’s where my issues with this get real.